 The Vista Defrag Center

-The visual graph of defrag in Windows XP is not included in Vista.
+The visual graphic of defragmenting in Windows XP is not included in Windows Vista or Windows 7.

-This seems to be part of Vista’s bipolar nature.
+This seems to be part of Windows’ bipolar nature.
 When you expect something impressive, like a full screen defragmentation utility that shows glowing and cleared blocks of data animated to show progress, you get a small dialog.
-When you expect nothing at all, Vista pops up a window in the system tray bragging that it’s retrieving the Program Guide.
-Gee.
-Do we really need to know that?
+When you expect nothing at all, Windows pops up a window in the system tray bragging that it’s retrieving the Program Guide.

 And hey, at least they could have changed the icon.